 The right tool lets you easily systemize your library’s sales content without creating clutter.
 In turn, you can build a solid foundation on which you can scale both your library and your partner program.

-Track partner engagement with your content library
+Track partner engagement using your content library tool

 Once you created a sales content library, your next objective should be to track and measure partner engagement and content effectiveness.

 Perhaps you’ll find that a particular piece assists with conversions at a higher than average rate; or conversely, you may notice that another piece generates fewer leads than anticipated.
 To further refine your content strategy, utilize a content library tool that tracks the following: